 Capano's defense would claim that MacIntyre had killed Anne Marie accidentally as she and Capano had struggled with the gun, resulting in the gun firing and striking Anne Marie.
-The jury, after listening the evidence over twelve weeks, didn't buy it and despite not having a body nor even an absolute cause of death, they found him guilty of first-degree murder.
+The jury, after listening to the evidence over twelve weeks, didn't buy it and despite not having a body nor even an absolute cause of death, they found him guilty of first-degree murder.
 Capano himself might have done more to insure his conviction than the testimony of MacIntyre and his brother combined.
 Neither were particularly likable or sympathetic witnesses.

 In January of 1999, he was sentenced to death by lethal injection.
 An appeal followed and while the Supreme Court reaffirmed his conviction, his sentencing was remanded due to the penalty being a non-unanimous jury verdict.
 The state elected not to go after capital punishment again, giving Capano a gift he refused Anne Marie; he was sentenced to life in prison.

 Unlike some inmates, Capano did indeed serve life; he was found dead in his cell on September 19, 2011 during a routine check.
 The medical examiner determined that he had died of cardiac arrest due to cardiovascular disease and obesity.
 The sleek and suave Tom Capano that charmed Anne Marie Fahey was dead and gone.